 - 1. To introduce the students to the concept of Children's Literature. - 2.
 To provide an in-depth understanding of the various concepts of Children's Literature. - 3.
+To become familiar with the history, development and context of Children's

+Literature.

+At the end of the course, the students will be able to:

-To become familiar with the history, development and context of Children's Literature. - 2.
-Learning Outcomes: After the completion of the course the students will be able- - 1.
-To analyse and understand a range of forms, genres and subgenres in children's literature, identifying major and minor ideas in the works. - 2.
-Approach children's literature from various critical viewpoints - 3.
-Evaluate the literary elements of children's literature, including classic and current literature. - 4.
-Number of hours: 4 hours per week.
+- CO 1.
+Chart out the history and evolution of Children's Literature. - CO 2.
+Identify and analyse a range of forms, genres and sub-genres in Children's Literature. - CO 3.
+Discuss Children's Literature with a critical eye. - CO 4.
+Evaluate the literary elements of Children's Literature: characters, setting, plot, point of view, theme, style and tone. - 3.
+Number of hours: 4 hours per week. - 4.
+Course Content: Total number of hours: 48